 The University Council consists of seven voting members.
 One member is elected by the Senate of the MHH, five are appointed by the Lower Saxony Ministry for Science and Culture in agreement with the Senate of the MHH, and one is assigned by the Ministry as its representative.

 In April 2018, Dr. Josef Lange assumed office as a member of the University Council and was elected new Chairman of the University Council.
-Since February 2018, State Secretary Dr. Sabine Johannsen has been a member of the University Council as representative of the Ministry.
-The Senate re-elected Prof. Reinhard Dengler in September 2018 and the Lower Saxony Ministry confirmed Dr. Martina Wenker (Deputy Chairperson of the University Council) for a another term in office in May 2020.
+Since November 2022, State Secretary Prof. Joachim Schachtner has been a member of the University Council as representative of the Ministry.
+The Senate elected Prof. Frank wacker in Oktober 2022 and the Lower Saxony Ministry confirmed Dr. Martina Wenker (Deputy Chairperson of the University Council) for a another term in office in May 2020.
 In November 2019, Dr. Philipp Rösler and in May 2020, Astrid Lurati and Prof. Jan Buer were appointed by the ministry as members of the University Council.

 The members of the University Council

 Josef Lange studied Theology, History and Political Sciences at the universities of Münster and Regensburg.
 After serving at the University of Bayreuth (1974 – 1979), the office of the German Research Foundation (DFG) (1979 – 1984) and the office of the German Council of Science and Humanities (Wissenschaftsrat) (1984 – 1990) he served as Secretary General of the German Rector’s Conference (HRK) (1990 – 2000).